BRK Brocock Ranger XR Test Review

 On Safari

-Brocock hunting consultant Rich Saunders pits his skills against the wild animals of south Oxfordshire with only the Safari XR for protection
+BRK Brocock Safari XR Review: Hunting consultant, Rich Saunders pits his skills against the wild animals of south Oxfordshire

-I’ve never done it, and I certainly wouldn’t dismiss the obvious skill involved, but when it comes to stalking prey, I doubt the deerstalkers in the Highlands of Scotland, or the hunters on the great plains of African could hold a candle to the humble air gunner attempting to close in on a rabbit or pigeon.
+I’ve never done it, and I certainly wouldn’t dismiss the obvious skill involved.
+However, when it comes to stalking prey, I doubt the deerstalkers in the Highlands of Scotland, or the hunters on the great plains of Africa could hold a candle to the humble air gunner attempting to close in on a rabbit or pigeon.

 Funny isn’t it?
 The things you think about when you’re on your own in the woods.
 Or is it only me?
 Here I am, plodding about one of my permissions in south Oxfordshire, thinking what it must be like to hunt big game when I should be concentrating on pigeons and squirrels.
 And yet, I am absolutely certain the sensations and thrill I am experiencing are the same as any big game hunter.
 Alright, I’ll admit it’s unlikely a squirrel or pigeon will tear me limb from limb if I miss, but no matter what size the game, the challenge of stalking your quarry is uniformly absorbing.